codeonlyjs/bundle-free/readme.md

 of your ExpressJS project.
 Also, assume the bundled version is available in the `./client/dist` folder.

-* For production we want to server `./client/dist`.
+* For production we want to serve `./client/dist`.

 * For development we
 want to serve `./client`.